duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - P1 will at some point note that it is its turn to defer and set its flag to false, allowing P0 to proceed
 - after P0 has used its critical section
   - P0 flag set to false
-  - turn set to 1 to transfer the right to sinsit to P1
+  - turn set to 1 to transfer the right to insist to P1

 #### Peterson's Solution